torognes/vsearch/README.md

 ## Bugs

 All bug reports are highly appreciated.
-You may submit a bug report here on GitHub as an [issue](https://github.com/torognes/vsearch/issues), you could post a message on the [VSEARCH Web Forum](https://groups.google.com/forum/#!forum/vsearch-forum) or you could send an email to [torognes@ifi.uio.no](mailto:torognes@ifi.uio.no?subject=bug_in_vsearch).
+You may submit a bug report here on GitHub as an [issue](https://github.com/torognes/vsearch/issues) (preferred), you could post a message on the [VSEARCH Web Forum](https://groups.google.com/forum/#!forum/vsearch-forum) or you could send an email to [torognes@ifi.uio.no](mailto:torognes@ifi.uio.no?subject=bug_in_vsearch).